joba-1/Comm-ULP/README.md

 # ULP <=> Main Core Communication

-Me trying to make an esp32 ULP talk to the main cores (and vice versa).
+Me trying to make an esp32 ULP talk to the main cores.
-Not working yet :(

 ## Build - Flash - Monitor
 * Prepare shell to use ESP-IDF (see my [Blink-ULP repo](https://github.com/joba-1/Blink-ULP/blob/master/README.md) for details)